googleinterns/error-analyzer-and-fix-suggester/README.md

 - **Server:**
 The database is connected to the server using java high-level REST API.
 Maven app engine is used to run the application.

+### Prerequisite
+##### Maven:

+    sudo apt-get install maven
+##### Java 8:
+**Installing Java 8**:

+    sudo apt-get install default-jdk
+    sudo apt-get install oracle-java8-installer **Setiing Java variables**:
+Find where java is installed:

+    sudo update-alternatives --config java
+Copy the path from installation and then open /etc/environment using nano or your favorite text editor

+    sudo nano /etc/environment
+At the end of this file, add the following line, making sure to replace the path with your own copied path

+    JAVA_HOME="/usr/lib/jvm/java-8-oracle"
+Save and exit the file, and reload it

+    source /etc/environment

 ## Source Code Headers

 Every file containing source code must include copyright and license